juniperalcorn/data-structures-practice/README.md

 The call stack is an example of the stack data structure.
 Stacks manage function invocations.
 Undo/redo is a stack structure.

 JavaScript does not come with its own built-in stack data type.
-You can use an array to create a stack, and use only push() and pop() to manipulate the end of the array (no insertion or shiftin!).
+You can use an array to create a stack, and use only push() and pop() to manipulate the end of the array (no insertion or shifting!).

+### Stacks PROS and CONS
+Pros: insertion and removal have O(1).

 ## Queues

 FIFO data structure: first in, first out (like a ticket line!).
+Queue structures are utilized sometimes for uploads and downloads, but always for printing; they are utilized for gaming queues.